-- (1) Water consumption is the difference between total water withdrawal and total water discharge.
+- 1) Water consumption is the difference between total water withdrawal and total water discharge.
 Total beverage produced represents 96% of total water consumption.
-The remaining 4% is water that is used in manufacturing and is lost through other processes, like evaporation. - Aligned with FEMSA's Sustainability-Linked Bond Framework (https://femsa.gcs-web.com/sustainable-finance). - (3) All hazardous waste is either recycled, sent to compost or to incineration for energy recovery. - (4) For the total calculation, 7 plants acquired in Mexico in 2022 are excluded, as the internal target and certification plan were established prior to this acquisition.
-Therefore, these plants are not considered within the total scope of Zero Waste certification. - (5) Our emissions include all countries where we operate, including Venezuela, and are aligned with the Greenhouse Gas Protocol's science-based approach.
+The remaining 4% is water that is used in manufacturing and is lost through other processes, like evaporation. - (2) Aligned with FEMSA's Sustainability-Linked Bond Framework (https://femsa.gcs-web.com/sustainable-finance). - (3) All hazardous waste is either recycled, sent to compost or to incineration for energy recovery. - 4) Our emissions include all countries where we operate, including Venezuela, and are aligned with the Greenhouse Gas Protocol's science-based approach.
 Gases included are CO2, N2O, and CH4.
 Our emission factors are those shared by The Coca-Cola Company to all bottlers, which are developed by the Institute for Energy and Environmental Research Heidelberg.
-However, we use specific emission factors from suppliers, when available, for energy in Argentina and Colombia, and some suppliers of ingredients and packaging who have already verified their accuracy against GHG standards. - 6) Our public goal for Scope 3 emission reduction only considers GHG protocol categories: 1.
+However, we use specific emission factors from suppliers, when available, for energy in Argentina and Colombia, and some suppliers of ingredients and packaging who have already verified their accuracy against GHG standards. - 5) Our public goal for Scope 3 emission reduction only considers GHG protocol categories: 1.
 Purchased Goods and Services, and category 9.
-Downstream transportation and distribution. - (7) CSM is a qualitative and quantitative index that measures customer service in commercial and distribution areas.
-In addition to this, we implement comprehensive measurement and listening tools, as well as standard cycles to attend customers' requests. - (8) From total assessments made by The Coca-Cola Company to significant suppliers identified. - (9) Suppliers with a low performance evaluation: those who have been evaluated on several occasions and have not demonstrated a significant improvement.
-In-site audits are made in order to perform a root cause analysis and a period of time is given for improvements (otherwise the supplier will be penalized). - (10) Supplier assessment during 2024 had a change in methodology, now using only Ecovadis evaluations, which results in non-comparable results vs. previous years, given a more robust and strict process. - (11) All suppliers assessed, no matter their performance evaluation, have an action plan. - (12) All suppliers assessed participate in an ESG training program with Ecovadis Academy and additional suppliers were part of the Supplier Leadership Program for Climate Transition (S-LOCT) or the REfresh Alliance program. - (13) 2022 does not include turnover at the Mexico Corporate Head Office. - (14) Due to a change in the criteria for non-employee workers, the number of 2024 is not comparable with 2023 and 2022. - (15) The salary analysis does not consider unionized or tabulated (fixed value) employees.
+Downstream transportation and distribution. - 6) CSM is a qualitative and quantitative index that measures customer service in commercial and distribution areas.
+In addition to this, we implement comprehensive measurement and listening tools, as well as standard cycles to attend customers' requests. - (7) From total assessments made by The Coca-Cola Company to significant suppliers identified. - (8) Suppliers with a low performance evaluation: those who have been evaluated on several occasions and have not demonstrated a significant improvement.
+In-site audits are made in order to perform a root cause analysis and a period of time is given for improvements (otherwise the supplier will be penalized). - 9) Supplier assessment during 2024 had a change in methodology, now using only Ecovadis evaluations, which results in non-comparable results vs. previous years, given a more robust and strict process. - (10) All suppliers assessed, no matter their performance evaluation, have an action plan. - (11) All suppliers assessed participate in an ESG training program with Ecovadis Academy and additional suppliers were part of the Supplier Leadership Program for Climate Transition (S-LOCT) or the REfresh Alliance program. - (12) 2022 does not include turnover at the Mexico Corporate Head Office. - (13) Due to a change in the criteria for non-employee workers, the number of 2024 is not comparable with 2023 and 2022. - (14) The salary analysis does not consider unionized or tabulated (fixed value) employees.